 tzselect

-tzselect allows to you interactively select a time zone.
-The output is suitable as a value for the TZ environment variable and GemStone scripts.
+tzselect is a command-line interactive application that allows to you interactively look up a time zone.
+The final output, a value such as America/New_York, is suitable as a value for the TZ environment variable and GemStone scripts.